Cappi1998/ASF-Manager/README.md

 this project is still under development, some observations:

-- IPC Authentication using password not tested yet.
 - Check Wallet function is not yet completed.
 - I don't have much programming knowledge, I know that my code is poorly optimized, feel free to make improvements to the code!